-Most people will actually be so friendly, that will make you suspicious and get you thinking that they want something out of you.
+Most people will actually be so friendly that they will make you suspicious and get you thinking that they want something out of you.
 Probably, that will not be the case.

 The only thing I suggest avoiding is regular taxi drivers.
-I’m talking about the yellow taxies you see all around the city, which charge you by kilometre and usually prefer cash.
-Avoid those, as they tend to haggle or rip-off tourists.
+I’m talking about the yellow taxis you see all around the city, which charge you by kilometer and usually prefer cash.
+Avoid those, as they tend to haggle or rip off tourists.
 Not all of them, but you never know who you might run into.

 I haven’t heard or seen such a thing since forever.
 If this ever happens, it is truly an exception and not the rule.

-As I was doing research for this blog post, I read that in Romania “Watches and jewellery are snatched from around the neck and wrist”.
+While researching this blog post, I read that in Romania, “Watches and jewelry are snatched from around the neck and wrist.”
 This is the dumbest thing I’ve read in a while.
-As a Romanian, I can assure you that whoever makes such claims is an absolute ignorant of the reality we live in Romania and has probably never been here.
+As a Romanian, I can assure you that whoever makes such claims is absolutely ignorant of the reality we live in Romania and has probably never been here.

-I think I have addresses the main concerts you might have when debating the safety in Romania issue.
-If you have any other specific question, let me know in the comments and I will update and address them in the article.
+I think I have addressed the main concerns you might have when debating the safety in Romania issue.
+If you have any other specific questions, let me know in the comments, and I will update and address them in the article.

-P.s.: I have an entire section about Romania, with tips and specific travel guides and itineraries.
+P.s.: I have an entire section about Romania, with tips, specific travel guides, and itineraries.